TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat_example.md

 \image html EnDAT_Initialization_UART_PRINT.png "EnDAT Usage"

 ## EnDat Debug Guide {#ENDAT_DEBUG_GUIDE}
 This section describes how to debug the EnDat application, including a guide to debugging the EnDat example and firmware.
-It mainly focuses on verifying the configuration of all components and encoder registers as described in \ref ENCODER_EXAMPLES_DEBUG_GUIDE.
+Several common debugging steps on verifying the configuration of key registers, hardware details for probing pins, debugging firmware, common issues with multi-channel or continuous mode, etc. are described in \ref ENCODER_EXAMPLES_DEBUG_GUIDE.

 If the EnDat interface is not initializing correctly, the steps mentioned below can help identify the root cause.
 Additionally, ensure that the hardware connections and software configurations are properly set up before proceeding with debugging.